Li L7: Interior

 Unlike the L8 and L9, the Li L7 is a two-row, five-seater vehicle.
 It shares the same dashboard design with other L-series models.
 The model claims to offer a 1160 mm of maximum legroom and 985 mm of headroom in the second row.
 The second-row seat includes a single electric footrest, an electric seatback adjustment with 25–40° recline angles, and a central armrest.
 A total of 26 storage spaces are available in the cabin.
 The cabin also supports a "Double Bed Mode" by removing headrests and enabling "Camping Mode".

 Standard features across all trims include a panoramic sunroof with electric sunshade, double-layered heat-insulating windshield, independently controllable rear climate system, seat heating for all five seats, seat ventilation and lumbar massage for four seats, and 10 airbags, including rear seat side airbags.

 The L7 Air and L7 Pro come standard with the SS Pro in-car entertainment system with a Qualcomm Snapdragon 8155 chip, while the L7 Max uses a more advanced SS Max system powered by dual Snapdragon 8155 chips.
 The system makes use of three 15.7-inch 3K LCD screens, two in the front and an optional one mounted on the celling, with anti-reflective and low blue light technology.
 It also has 21 speakers, a 1,920-watt amplifier, and a 7.3.4 Dolby Atmos surround sound system.

 Running changes

-2024 update
+2024 facelift

-The Li L7 received an update in March 2024 for the 2024 model year.
+The Li L7 received an minor facelift and major updates in March 2024 for the 2024 model year.
 The Air, Pro and Max trim levels were revised to Pro, Max and Ultra.
 The L7 Ultra received a larger 52.3 kWh battery, increasing its electric range to 240 km under WLTC testing standards.
 The rear license plate mount, which was previously located at the rear bumper, was moved up to the tailgate after receiving feedback from customers.
 The 2024 model also comes with an in-car refrigerator, upgraded audio system, upgraded massage seat system, and the use of Qualcomm Snapdragon 8295P chip for the in-car entertainment system to replace the previous Qualcomm Snapdragon 8155.